 Cold therapy pillow insert

-It is designed to help those patients suffering from:
+It is designed to help those patients suffering from a range of symptoms & conditions including:

-- Painful inflammation in the neck or shoulders
+- Tension in the neck, back or shoulders

 - Hot flushes